ANSR-DT: A Neuro-Symbolic Framework for Adaptive and Explainable Digital Twins: Background and Related Work

 \section{Background and Related Work}

 Traditional digital twin implementations face persistent challenges that limit their effectiveness in dynamic industrial environments.
 Unlike static digital models \cite{walmsley2024adaptive}, contemporary DT systems require both adaptability to changing conditions and interpretability for human operators---requirements that existing approaches struggle to satisfy simultaneously.
 While recent work in neuro-symbolic AI \cite{schmidt2024systematic, zhou2022neuro, jacobneurosymbolic} and reinforcement learning \cite{ma2022consistency, ahmad2024accelerating} offers promising directions, these advances have not been systematically integrated into digital twin architectures tailored for industrial applications.
+This section reviews the four most relevant research fronts and identifies the convergence gap that \ansrdt{} addresses.